hexbatch/apple-core/v1/docs/core/step-7-sets/operations-overview.md

 # Set operations

-When putting a token into a token set, using an operation, the allows_set is evaluated if the owners are not the same, or if present.
+When putting a token into a token set, or removing it from a set, actions can reject this on the token

-When using a set in an operation, the token set can have an attribute allows_set_operation which has to be truthful to proceed
+When using a set in an operation, actions can block different operations

 The value of this can be a script and set by bounds, the script can do a filter for the type of set operation or what is being used in the operation

 set operations:

-* T is the type-group and is always optional, if missing it means all are operated on
+* T is the requirement and is always optional, if missing it means all are operated on
 * A is the source set
 * B is a second source set
 * D is the destination set